 Radiant barriers are designed to help you control the temperature in your home.

 Their primary function is keeping heat from penetrating into your home and raising temperatures in your attic space.
-Without protection like radiant barriers, direct sunlight can heat up a space extremely quickly.
+Without protection like radiant barriers, direct sunlight can heat up a space extremely quickly rather than using the reflective insulation to bounce off of.

 Sunlight enters your home directly through transparent openings like windows.
 But it also enters your home indirectly through seemingly impermeable surfaces, like your roof and walls.